webteckie/iKubernetes/README.md

     az aks create --resource-group {existing-resource-group-name} --name {cluster-name} --node-count 2 --generate-ssh-keys

+## The Image Registry
+Since the most basic deployable unit of work to a kubernetes cluster is a docker image, we need to have a docker image registry to host these.
+The most popular and default option is [docker hub](hub.docker.com) But Azure also has a Container Registry (a.k.a ACR).
+Here we will describe both registries.

-## Working the the Azure ACR container registry
+### Working the the Azure ACR container registry

 - Ensure you have an account with sufficient priviledges to create resources in Azure